nickjj/ansible-letsencrypt/README.md

 #   letsencrypt_default_ca: 'https://acme-v01.api.letsencrypt.org'
 letsencrypt_default_ca: 'https://acme-staging.api.letsencrypt.org'

-# How often should we try to renew in our crontab?
+# How often should we try to renew certificates?
 Default is once per month.
-letsencrypt_renew_minute: '0'
-letsencrypt_renew_hour: '0'
-letsencrypt_renew_day: '1'
-letsencrypt_renew_weekday: '*'
-letsencrypt_renew_month: '*'
+letsencrypt_cron_renew: ['0', '0', '1', '*', '*']

 # When set to True this will delete all private keys, CSRs and certificates.
 # You would use this when you want to force create new certificates but be